inceptjs/incept.js/docs/layouts.md

 }
 ```

-To declare and use layouts can be done like the following.
+Layouts can be declared and used inside of a plugin like the following.

 ```js
 import path from 'path'